Improving Cooperative Game Theory-based Data Valuation via Data Utility Learning: Data Valuation via Data Utility Learning

-This paper investigates the potential of using data utility learning to further improve the efficiency of various existing data value approximation heuristics.
-We first build an abstraction for data value approximation heuristics, which can incorporate all the existing \emph{unbiased} heuristics~\cite{maleki2015addressing, jia2019towards, yan2020ifyoulike} as well as some of the biased heuristics involving data utility sampling~\cite{ghorbani2019data}.
-These heuristics consist of two components: a sampler $\heuristicSampler$ and an estimator $\heuristicEstimator$.
-The heuristic sampler $\heuristicSampler$ takes a dataset $D$ and sampling budget $m$ as the input, and outputs a sample set of data utilities $\utilitySample = \{(S_i, v_i)\}_{i=1}^{m}$ where each $S_i \subseteq D, v_i = U(S_i)$.
-The heuristic estimator $\heuristicEstimator$ then takes the sampled utility set $\utilitySample$ and compute the estimation of the corresponding solution concept (i.e., the Shapley value or the Least core).
-Algorithm \ref{alg:data-value-with-dul} summarizes our algorithm for accelerating data valuation with data utility learning.
-Our algorithm leverages the utility sample set $\utilitySample$ already available in existing heuristics and use it for data utility learning (denoted as $\trainSample$).
-Once we obtain the learned data utility model, we can use it to predict the utilities for more data subsets.
-At last, we use the combination of the true utility samples and predicted utility samples as input to $\heuristicEstimator$.
-Since querying the utility model is very efficient, the additional predicted utility samples can almost be acquired for free!
-In practice, \emph{evaluation budget} $\evalbudget$ could be set much greater than $\trainbudget$ in Algorithm \ref{alg:data-value-with-dul}.
+\paragraph{Boosting Sampling-based Heuristics via Utility Function Learning. } Algorithm \ref{alg:data-value-with-dul} summarizes our algorithm for accelerating data valuation with data utility learning.
+Our algorithm leverages the set of utility samples $\trainSample = \{(S_i, v(S_i))\}_{i=1}^{\trainbudget}$ that need to be sampled in the existing heuristics, and uses it as the training data to learn data utility function $\uf$.
+In our experiment, we use a simple neural network to train on $\trainSample$, where each $S_i$ is encoded as a $n$-dimensional binary vector whose entry indicates the existence of a corresponding data point.
+Once we obtain the learned data utility model $\duf$, we can use it to predict the utilities for much more subsets and obtain additional samples $\predSample = \{(S_i, \duf(S_i))\}_{i=1}^{\evalbudget}$, where we call $\evalbudget$ the \emph{prediction budget}.
+We sample the additional subsets with the \emph{same} distribution followed by the heuristic sampler $\heuristicSampler$.
+At last, we feed the combination of the original and predicted utility samples $\trainSample \cup \predSample$ to $\heuristicEstimator$.
+Generally, querying $\duf$ is usually far more efficient than retraining the ML model.
+Therefore, the additional predicted utility samples $\predSample$ can almost be acquired for free!
+In practice, we could set $\evalbudget \gg \trainbudget$.